amlwwalker/amlwwalker.github.io/index.md

 ### Hire me for

+* Software/App/Startup development
+	* I love a new project, I love working out the design and detail.
+If you've got an idea, or need something worked on, let me know!
 * Security, Software, Technology consulting.
 	* Are you worried about GDPR?
 	* Are you wondering if your tech team are making your business' interests the priority